Shreya-Pandey-01/delta-practice/README.md

 # delta-practice
-This is a practice for git and github
+This is a practice for git and github.